Top 5 Essential Oils & DIY Allergy Relief Home Remedies

 - Eucalyptus Essential Oil

-This group of essential oils that work really well for allergies or actually, anytime pollens are high.
-Maybe you’ve been exposed to dust or mold and you’re just having a hard time getting a little extra oxygenation.
-You just need a little something to be able to breathe a little easier for example at night or any time you need to open up your airways a bit.
+This group of essential oils that work really well for allergies or, actually, anytime pollens are high.
+Maybe you’ve been exposed to dust or mold and you’re having a hard time getting a little extra oxygenation.
+You just need a little something to be able to breathe easier, for example, at night or any time you need to open up your airways a bit.

 - Peppermint commonly used to ease a stuffy nose.
 The effectiveness of this essential oil is due to its high menthol contents.

 - Frankincense Because of its anti-inflammatory properties, frankincense is another natural product you can use to relieve a stuffy nose.
-This potent oil can also reduce phlegm build-up and ease your headache.
+This potent oil can also reduce phlegm build-up and ease a headache.

-- Rosemary has anti-inflammatory and anti-microbial properties that can help treat your clogged airways and respiratory infections.
+- Rosemary has anti-inflammatory and anti-microbial properties that can help treat clogged airways and respiratory infections.

 The easiest way to use them is to put them in a diffuser.
 I would probably use a little more of Eucalyptus, Peppermint, and Lemon than of Melaleuca.
 You can play with the mix and see what smells the best to you.
-These Essential Oils actually smell better together than by their self is what I think.
+I believe these essential oils actually smell better together than separately.

 The most common causes of an allergic reaction include: